vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 # Getting Started

-This page is a quick start guide to begin using Vuex ORM.
-It assumes you have a basic understanding of [Vuex](https://github.com/vuejs/vuex/).
-If you are not familiar with [Vuex](https://github.com/vuejs/vuex/), please visit [Vuex Documentation](https://vuex.vuejs.org) to learn about Vuex.
+This is a quick starting guide to begin using Vuex ORM.
+It assumes you have a basic understanding of Vuex.
+If you are not familiar with Vuex, please visit the [Vuex Documentation](https://vuex.vuejs.org) to learn more.

 ::: tip NOTE
 We use ES2015 syntax in our code examples for the rest of the docs.
-Also, we use "Class Property" to define some properties in the class.
-This syntax requires compilers such as [@babel/plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).
+We also use class field declarations (e.g. `static` properties) in our classes which requires compiler plugins such as [@babel/plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).
 :::

 ## Setup